 Higher Education Emergency Relief Grants through Federal CARES ACT

-Northwest Iowa Community College is partnering with the U.S. Department of Education to distribute Coronavirus Aid, Relief, and Economic Security (CARES) Act funding to students in financial need due to unexpected expenses related to the Spring 2020 or Summer 2020 disruption of campus operations by the coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, child care, and transportation).
+Northwest Iowa Community College is partnering with the U.S. Department of Education to distribute Coronavirus Aid, Relief, and Economic Security (CARES) Act funding to students in financial need due to unexpected expenses related to the Fall 2020 disruption of campus operations by the coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, child care, and transportation).

 NCC students experiencing expenses related to the disruption of campus operations due to COVID-19 are encouraged to apply for the Federal CARES Act Emergency Grant.
-Priority consideration is given to Spring 2020 students and Summer 2020 students enrolled in on-campus courses that were impacted by the college’s COVID-19 response.
+Fall semester, 2020 students enrolled in on-campus courses are eligible except as noted in the following sentence.
 Guest students, non-degree seeking students, exclusively online students, high school concurrent students, and DACA students are not eligible.

 Students applying for the CARES Act Emergency Grant must be experiencing an increased financial need or hardship due to the disruption of college operations related to COVID-19 pandemic.
 CARES Act Emergency Grant funds can be used for assistance in paying the following eligible expenses.

 - Unexpected healthcare expenses

 - Complete the CARES Act Emergency Grant Student Application.
 Priority deadline is November 20, 2020.

 - All applications will be reviewed for eligibility.

 - Once an application is approved, the student will receive a notification of the grant amount and the disbursement date.